 Important Dates for the Balwynne family

 This web page shows only a small excerpt of our Balwynne research.
-Another 87 words (6 lines of text) covering the years 1905, 1593, 1640, 1644, 1620, 1696, 1691, 1659, 1618, 1683, 1659, 1585, 1500, 1295, 1307 and 1659 are included under the topic Early Balwynne History in all our PDF Extended History products and printed products wherever possible.
+Another 87 words (6 lines of text) covering the years 1905, 1545, 1563, 1632, 1547, 1532, 1593, 1640, 1644, 1620, 1696, 1691, 1659, 1618, 1683, 1659, 1585, 1500, 1295, 1307 and 1659 are included under the topic Early Balwynne History in all our PDF Extended History products and printed products wherever possible.

 Balwynne Spelling Variations

 Anglo-Norman names tend to be marked by an enormous number of spelling variations.
 This is largely due to the fact that Old and Middle English lacked any spelling rules when Norman French was introduced in the 11th century.
 The languages of the English courts at that time were French and Latin.
 These various languages mixed quite freely in the evolving social milieu.
 The final element of this mix is that medieval scribes spelled words according to their sounds rather than any definite rules, so a name was often spelled in as many different ways as the number of documents it appeared in.
 The name was spelled Baldwin, Baldwine, Baldwyn, Baldwyne, Baldwynn and others.

 Early Notables of the Balwynne family (pre 1700)

 Another 72 words (5 lines of text) are included under the topic Early Balwynne Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Balwynne family to Ireland

 Some of the Balwynne family moved to Ireland, but this topic is not covered in this excerpt.

 Another 185 words (13 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 Migration of the Balwynne family

 Because of the political and religious discontent in England, families began to migrate abroad in enormous numbers.
 Faced with persecution and starvation at home, the open frontiers and generally less oppressive social environment of the New World seemed tantalizing indeed to many English people.
 The trip was difficult, and not all made it unscathed, but many of those who did get to Canada and the United States made important contributions to the young nations in which they settled.
 Some of the first North American settlers with Balwynne name or one of its variants: George Baldwin who settled in Boston Massachusetts in 1620; Edward who settled in Virginia in 1650; and Richard in Boston in 1638.
 In Newfoundland, Mary and Richard were planters in 1724 in Placienta.